timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

       resource: replicasets
 ```

+Note that the `ControllerRing` name must not be longer than 63 characters because it is used as part of the shard and drain label key (see below).

 To allow the sharder to reassign the sharded objects during rebalancing, we need to grant the corresponding permissions.
 We need to grant these permissions explicitly depending on what is configured in the `ControllerRing`.
 Otherwise, the sharder would basically require `cluster-admin` access.